leockl/tool-ahead-of-time-ts/README.md

 The exact number of languages spoken globally is estimated to be around 7,000, though this number can vary due to factors like dialect continuums and language endangerment.
 Ethnologue (2023) currently documents 7,168 living languages.
 ```

-### 2. LangChain.js's BaseChatModel library (using DeepSeek-R1 671B on Microsoft Azure)
+### 2. LangChain.js's BaseChatModel class (using DeepSeek-R1 671B on Microsoft Azure)

 First, create an empty "tutorial" folder, an empty "BaseChatModel" sub-folder and an empty "azure" sub-sub-folder in your local device.
 Then copy the "taotTutorialBaseChatModelAzure.js" and ".env" files (under the "tutorial" folder -> "BaseChatModel" sub-folder -> "azure" sub-sub-folder in this repo) into your empty "azure" sub-sub-folder in your local device.
 Note you will need to enter your own API key and endpoint into the ".env" file.